monome/docs/norns/new-play.md

 Now that you know the basics of navigating the system, adjusting a script's parameters, and recording the results, you should feel free to explore the dozens of community scripts preloaded on your norns.

-In the next section, we'll cover how to connect to WIFI and maiden (the norns script management tool), so you can add new scripts and transfer audio to/from norns.
+In the next section, we'll cover how to connect to WIFI so you can update, transfer TAPE files to/from, and get set up to download additional scripts!